concr/ufo-pursue-open-atlas-docker/README.md

 ## release

-This will tag dev as latest and as version.
+This will re-tag dev as latest and version and push to your DockerHub registry.

-Declared in Makefile variable `dockerTag`.
+Declared in Makefile variable `dockerTag`

 ```bash
 make release